RyanFischback/const/README.md

 ## What is Const?

-Const is a MERN (MongoDB, Express.js, React.js, Node.js) project where it only relies on data to render components dynamically. (kind of ironic, i know)
+Const is a MERN (MongoDB, Express.js, React.js, Node.js) project that dynamically renders components based solely on data

 ## Getting Started